Database Corruption In SQL Server – How to Fix?

 - USING REPAIR_ALLOW_DATA_LOSS: Generally, this command is never recommended to repair corrupt SQL Server database because using this definitely result in loss of data.
 Once the command executed, you have no other option left to undoing the loss caused.

-Another option that a user can use SQL Database Repair Tool to have an effortless and quick solution to fix database corruption in Microsoft SQL Server.
+Another option that a user can use SysTools SQL Database Repair Tool to have an effortless and quick solution to fix database corruption in Microsoft SQL Server.
 It helps users in removing almost all types of corruption and repair corrupt SQL database without hampering the original data.
+Using the tool users can also export the repaired data to the live SQL Server environment present in the same network, export SQL Server database to script file or as CSV.
+Also, the tool support to fix Corrupt SQL database of SQL Server 2019, 2017, 2016, 2014, 2012, and below.
 Moreover, the utility is very safe-to-use as compared to the manual solution.
 Below we will discuss how to repair corrupted database in SQL Server with SQL repair tool.

 Follow these steps to repair corrupt SQL Server database:

 - Step1: Install the utility to fix SQL database Corruption.
 Click on Open button and Select the corrupt SQL database file